garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week03/Forward Checking.md

 ### Constraint Propagation
 - [[Forward Checking]] propagates information from assigned to unassigned variables, but doesn’t provide early detection for all failures:![[Pasted image 20231023170515.png]]![[Pasted image 20231023170532.png]]
-- Idea of the algorithm is to keep track of all domains for every variable & take the values out
+- Idea of the algorithm is to ==keep track of all domains for every variable & take the values out==

 Simplest form of propagation makes each [[Arc Consistency]]
 - X → Y is consistent for every value x of X there is some allowed y![[Pasted image 20231023170607.png]]![[Pasted image 20231023170618.png]]